Fuego (Eleni Foureira song): Reception

 Upon release, "Fuego" received generally positive reviews from music critics.
 William Lee Adams from Billboard highlighted the song as a "Mediterranean [...] anthem" and praised its "something plastic [yet] infectious" lyrics.
 An editor from The Week characterised the song as "catchy" with "classic Euro-cobblers" lyrics, and further wrote that "Foureira delivers them with plenty of Mediterranean heat, accompanied by some throbbing electro backing".
 In a Wiwibloggs article with several reviews from individual critics, overall acclamation was concentrated on Foureira's voice as well as the song's appeal, catchiness and nature.
 Commercially, "Fuego" experienced widespread success on record charts after its participation in the Eurovision Song Contest, reaching number one in Greece and Spain.
 The song further reached the top 20 in Belgium, Norway, Portugal and Sweden.
-It also received a platinum certification by the Productores de Música de España (PROMUSICAE) in Spain for shifting more than 40,000 units.
+It also received a double platinum certification by the Productores de Música de España (PROMUSICAE) in Spain for shifting more than 120,000 units.

 Promotion and other usage

 An accompanying music video for "Fuego" premiered to the YouTube channel of Panik on 2 March 2018 at 20:00 (CET), with the upload to the channel of the Eurovision Song Contest following on 12 March.
 The video was directed by Apollon Papatheocharis and filmed in Marathon and at the Piraeus Municipal Theatre in Piraeus.
 Following her Eurovision Song Contest participation, Foureira embarked on a tour throughout Europe in 2018, including in Albania, Cyprus, Greece, Malta, the Netherlands, Sweden and the United Kingdom.
-Also in 2018, the singer performed "Fuego" on the Spanish dance show Fama A Bailar in May, at the Coca Cola Festival in Tirana in August as well as at the Los40 Music Awards in November.
+Also in 2018, the singer performed "Fuego" on the Spanish dance show Fama A Bailar in May, at the Coca-Cola Festival in Tirana in August as well as at the Los40 Music Awards in November.
 She also provided live performances of the song in 2019 at the national finals of Albania, Iceland and Spain for the Eurovision Song Contest.
 "Fuego" has been covered by several other Eurovision contestants, including Bilal Hassani, Daði Freyr, Eden Alene, Måns Zelmerlöw, Slavko Kalezić and the Black Mamba.
 Bella Santiago, Liis Lemsalu and Lola Índigo impersonated Foureira and provided performances of the song for the Romanian, Estonian and Spanish versions of the reality talent show Your Face Sounds Familiar, respectively.
 The song was further featured on the second season of the Spanish series Elite in 2019.